Josephson's effect in the Schwarzschild background

 \subsection{From local solution to asymptotic current}

-The goal is to convert the proper current–phase relation obtained on $\Sigma_t$ into the current that an observer at infinity would infer from a stationary DC experiment.
+The goal is to convert the proper current-phase relation obtained on $\Sigma_t$ into the current that an observer at infinity would infer from a stationary DC experiment.
 The only ingredients are the hypersurface flux mapping of Section \ref{sec2} and the redshift of electrochemical driving.

 Let $S\subset\Sigma_t$ be any smooth cross-section that intersects the weak link once and is orthogonal to the transport direction $\ell$.
 In the stationary regime, the conserved flux of charge through $S$ per unit Killing time is